DataDog/integrations-extras/logstash/README.md

 #### Log Collection

-Datadog has [an ouput plugin][16] for Logstash that takes care of sending your logs to your Datadog platform.
+Datadog has [an output plugin][16] for Logstash that takes care of sending your logs to your Datadog platform.

 To install this plugin run the following command: